-Though most four-year colleges and universities in the United States require ACT or SAT scores for admission, many do not.
+Though many four-year colleges and universities in the United States require ACT or SAT scores for admission, these days, many do not.
 Colleges that don't require ACT scores are known as "test-optional" schools.
 This means that you do not have to send in any ACT/SAT scores with your application but may if you want to.
 In the end, it's your choice whether you submit test scores or not.

 A test-optional policy gives you more control over how you present yourself in your college applications.
 For example, if you didn't do particularly well on the ACT, then you could choose not to submit your scores, thereby preventing them from negatively impacting your chances of getting in.